gdebell/Steam_Coffee_Co/README.md

 ### For this assignment I learned about Angular.
 This is only my second application built using Angular.
 ### To understand Angular, I became familiar with directives, services, and controllers.
 ### I learned that using $rootScope should be avoided.
 (The first application I build using Angular, Galvanize showed use $rootscope to pass data.)
-### I also became familary with Materialize to style my site.
+### I also became familiar with Materialize to style my site.